 You are probably not gaining much weight at this point, yet you’re feeling bigger than ever.
 All the items on your ‘to do’ list are probably checked off.

 Take every moment you can to relax and enjoy your last days of pregnancy.
 You may be limited by what you can do comfortably, but you can certainly see a movie or visit with friends.
 Swimming in a warm pool can help take some of the stress off your body and ease your aches and pains.

 By now, your care provider may have ordered a biophysical profile and non-stress test to assess how well your baby is doing in there.
 These tests are often suggested for women whose due dates have passed.

 The biophysical profile is simple and involves an ultrasound to check baby’s measurements, breathing movements and the level of amniotic fluid.
 The non-stress test checks how your baby's heart rate responds to movement.

 These tests are done to determine your baby's wellbeing but they are optional.
 If there are no concerns about your baby's health, you may opt to decline these tests.

 Your baby is likely to be losing the remainder of the lanugo and vernix from his skin this week.
 This mixes with the amniotic fluid your baby swallows and turns into meconium, which is the build-up of waste in his bowels.

 In the first few days after birth, your baby will pass this meconium which is thick, sticky and black-green in colour.
 Make sure you have plenty of wipes handy!

-Your baby’s weight is likely somewhere between 3 and 4 kg now, and she is anywhere from 47-53 cm long.
-She continues to gain weight, and her lungs continue to develop.
-By now, she’s probably going to be a pretty big girl when she finally does arrive.
-Your doctor can probably give you a very reliable prediction about her weight.
+Your baby’s weight is likely somewhere between 3 and 4 kilograms now (6.6 to 8.8 pounds), and he is anywhere from 47-53 cm long.
+He continues to gain weight and his lungs continue to develop.